 - -Hire a wedding planner.
 If you're going to hire a wedding planner, this should be the second step.
 That way, the wedding planner can assist with the more humdrum details like emailing vendors, etc.

-- -Choose a venue.
+- -Choose a venue/wedding date.
 Many brides leave this until late in the planning process and then realize that everything from the ceremony date to the number of guests they can invite to the style of the wedding dress is impacted by the venue's availability.
-By choosing the venue first, you can eliminate the stress of trying to decide which of your 400 guests have to be uninvited if the only venue available on your date can't hold more than 250 people.
+By choosing the venue first and confirming it's availability, you can eliminate the stress of trying to decide which of your 400 guests have to be uninvited if the only venue available on your date can't hold more than 250 people.